Rhuthvik-D/Audio-Transcription/README.md

   - ***Changes in Command***
     - If `model` wants to be changed, the `command` in the code has an attribute, `--model`.
 Change it as per needs.
 The available models in WhipserX are `large-v2`, `medium`, `small`, `tiny`, `base`.
     - WhisperX offers different output formats, namely `vtt`, `srt`, `txt`, `tsv`, `json`.
 If all the mentioned output formats are required, `all` can be used for `--output_format`.
-    - To look for different alignment models, visit <a href = "https://huggingface.co/models" target = "_blank"> this site</a> for reference.
+    - To look for different alignment models, visit <a href = "https://huggingface.co/models/" target = "_blank" rel = "noreferrer noopener"> this site</a> for reference.

 ## Output